TheOafidian/etn/index.md

 Incorporation of pieces of the code into DELPHI started.
 The process is as follows: a visitor script will scrape the ELN for new raw UPLC data (posted in a monthly folder) and retrieve relevant data needed for the report.
 It will also generate a chromatogram and save it to the server to be displayed on DELPHI and included in the report.

 After this, an operation will join tables from batches, compounds and the uplc data to get all the relevant data for the report.
 This data is then fed to a function that generates the report.
 The function is wrapped by a method that keeps track of any changes and only runs the code when there are changes.

+### 10/03/2022:
+The pdf generation was further polished and formatting was adapted to ammeliorate more extreme input data (eg. large integration tables).

+### 15/03/2022:
+The method for finding the UPLC data was improved to allow for nested directories.
+An error showed up and was traced to differences in regionality between used computers (lab vs DELPHI server).
+A date was printed in "%d.%b.%Y" format in German on the lab instrument, which was not recognized by the script on the server.
+The script was appended with the dateparser library to translate this format.

 [//]: # (Intermediate Evaluation Traineeship)